-\$3.3 million for the quarter ended December 31, 2014 [\$2.9 million in 2013] and of \$13.2 million for the year ended December 31, 2014 [\$14.8 million in 2013].
+(2) Fully diluted.
+(3) The calculation of fully diluted recurring funds from operations per unit includes the elimination of interest at the effective rate on the dilutive convertible debentures of \$3.3 million for the quarter ended December 31, 2014 [\$14.8 million in 2013].
 (4) The payout ratio corresponds to the distribution per unit, divided by basic recurring FFO per unit.

-(5) The cash payout ratio corresponds to the cash distribution per unit, divided by basic recurring FFO per unit.
+(5) The payout ratio corresponds to the distribution per unit, divided by basic recurring FFO per unit.